 Known as ‘Diyambetalawatte’ or ‘Gangawatte’, the Island was granted to Pedro de Fonseka by the Dutch Government.
 Decades later, the British administration acquired part of this land to build a bridge and his son Bastian de Fonseka was compensated for the loss incurred, through a release by the government dated 20th June 1811.
 Documents relating to this were in the possession of Mr. S. R. de Fonseka, and is listed in the D’andrado Manuscripts and was authenticated by the government archivist. ( C.Q.P.
 No. 11339 of 1.7.1901 ).

 The British engineers designed a steel bridge over the ‘Kalu Ganga’ in two sections, using this island in the middle of the river to shorten the span.
 Each bridge consisted of 6 spans of lattice girders where a single girder was 100 feet long.
 It was opened for road traffic in August 1877 along with a single line of rails in the middle.
 It was 450ft in length overall.
 This earliest bridge carried both the road and rail traffic.
-With heavier and more modern engines and rolling stock coming into use, they also built a railway bridge parallel to the old bridge and it was given entirely to the road traffic.
-This new railway bridge was completed around 1910.
-The above photograph depicts the bridge when built.
-Subsequent photographs shows the distinctive arched girders placed on top of the bridge.
+With heavier and more modern engines and rolling stock coming into use, they also built a bridge parallel to the old bridge and it was given entirely to the road traffic.
+This new bridge was completed around 1910.
+The above photograph depicts the original bridge when built.
+The road bridge had distinctive arched girders placed on top of the bridge.